 When the Civil War came along, Waynesboro was again cast in the role of a “frontier town”, this time because of its close proximity to the Mason-Dixon line.
 Historians tell us that residents of the area spent half their time burying and digging up their possessions and fleeing north toward Harrisburg.
 Among those fleeing when the Confederates entered Waynesboro was John Phillips, cashier of the local bank.
 Mr. Phillips made it to safety with the bank’s cash and valuables, his wife and son, all loaded into one carriage.
 Most residents stayed on, watching apprehensively, as 75,000 Confederate soldiers headed north to Gettysburg.
 Waynesboro was under Confederate rule for 15 days.

 The foundation for Waynesboro’s industrial activity was laid by George Frick, who operated at a number of locations in the Waynesboro area.
 His invention of a steam engine, small enough for farm use, replaced cumbersome horse-powers.
 He founded the Frick Company in 1873.
-The firm switched to making refrigeration and air conditioning equipment and is now part of York International.
+The firm switched to making refrigeration and air conditioning equipment and is now part of Johnson Controls.
 They are still one of the leading employers in the Waynesboro area.

 Shortly after Mr. Frick established the Frick Company, two brothers, Abraham and Franklin Landis, came to the area from Lancaster County.
 With their inventive minds they manufactured the first cylindrical grinding machine in 1883.
 They formed a partnership in 1889 to manufacture and market the grinder, and six machines were sold in the first year of operation.
 A patent was granted to Abraham B. Landis in 1890, based on the 1883 design.
 The partnership was succeeded by the Landis Tool Company in 1897 and operated at that location until recently.
 The complex has seen a rejuvenation since it has been purchased by D. L. George and Sons.